3 Ways Remote Work Makes Your (Temporary) Virtual Accounting Firm More Inclusive

 - Worldwide, companies with the most ethnically and culturally diverse boards are 43% more likely to experience higher profits

-All signs point to increasing diversity.
+All signs point to increasing diversity as a way to improve accounting firm inclusion.
 And, that’s why it’s so important to educate yourself on the benefits of diversity and take a leadership role in sharing your findings with your colleagues.

-Here are three ways remote work helps accounting firms build more diverse and inclusive workplaces.
+Here are three ways remote work helps virtual accounting firms build more diverse and inclusive workplaces.

 Benefit No. 1: Remote work allows you to hire the best talent no matter where they live

-For fully offsite positions, hiring remotely allows you to identify the best candidate for the job, not just the best local candidate.
+For virtual accounting firms, hiring remotely allows you to identify the best candidate for the job, not just the best local candidate.
 This can be a big boon to international workers or prospective employees who have been pulled away from your location to live closer to family, follow a spouse’s relocation, or simply can’t afford to live in the area.

 Benefit No. 2: Remote work adds flexibility for busy parents